-Firmly established as an international maritime centre, the strength, breadth and experience of Cyprus’ shipping sector is attracting quality tonnage and increasing numbers of first-rate shipping companies from around the world.
+An international maritime centre since antiquity, the strength, breadth and experience of Cyprus’ shipping sector is attracting quality tonnage and increasing numbers of first-rate shipping companies from around the world.

-The maritime industry has been one of Cyprus’ most successful export services, with the island considered one of the top global hubs for ship owning and shipmanagement services.
-The country’s maritime capital, Limassol, is home to some of the world’s most influential names in shipping such as the German-owned Bernhard Schulte Shipmanagement, the Russian Unicom Management Services, the Indian Fleet Management and Italian MSC Mediterranean Shipping Company.
-Today, Cyprus is the largest third-party shipmanagement centre in Europe and the largest crew management centre in the world, while the island’s international ship register is the third largest in Europe and the 10th largest in the world.
+The maritime industry is one of Cyprus’ most successful export services, with the island considered one of the top global hubs for ship owning and shipmanagement services.
+The country’s maritime capital, Limassol, is home to some of the world’s most influential names in shipping.
+Today, Cyprus is the largest third-party shipmanagement centre in Europe and the largest crew management centre in the world, while the island’s international ship register is the third largest in Europe and the 11th largest in the world.

 Merchant shipping has long been of great importance to the island.
-A seafaring nation since antiquity and located along important trade routes, Cyprus has been actively developing its shipping sector for decades.
-The international maritime industry began flocking to its shores in the early 1960s, when Cyprus introduced legislation provid- ing ship managers and owners with a more tax-efficient business environment.
-This paved the way for the expansion of an industry that now contributes approximately €1 billion each year to the economy, accounting for over 7% of GDP (including auxiliary services) and directly employing 4,500 shorebased personnel and 55,000 seafarers from around the world.
+A seafaring nation since antiquity and located along important trade routes, Cyprus has actively developed its shipping sector for decades.
+The international maritime industry began flocking to its shores in the early 1960s, when Cyprus introduced legislation providing ship managers and owners with a more tax-efficient business environment.
+This paved the way for the expansion of an industry that now contributes approximately €1 billion each year to the economy, accounting for over 7% of GDP (including auxiliary services) and directly employing 4,000 shore-based personnel and 55,000 seafarers from around the world.
 Cyprus has built up an exceptional maritime infrastructure and a high level of expertise, particularly in the fields of surveying, ship-brokering and maritime insurance, while the country’s legal, accounting, tax and IT professionals offer high-quality support services to the sector.
-In addition, Cyprus’ low corporation tax of 12.5% and its extensive network of Double Tax Treaties (DTTs) with close to 60 countries, make it a tax-efficient business location.
+In addition, Cyprus’ low corporation tax of 12.5% and its extensive network of Double Tax Treaties (DTTs) with 60 countries, make it a tax efficient business location.